-Assisting individuals who are homeless or at-risk of homelessness, Waypoint’s Shelter and Housing Program addresses barriers to attaining or maintaining permanent housing.
+Assisting individuals who are homeless or at-risk of homelessness, Waypoint’s Homeless and Housing Services address barriers to attaining or maintaining permanent housing.
 As local rates of homelessness remain high, programs like this are vital to meeting the community’s critical service needs.

 All of these services work in tandem to not only tend to emergency needs, but also help homeless individuals determine long-term solutions to their housing obstacles.

 Take part in one of Waypoint’s events or volunteer opportunities that raise awareness about homelessness and poverty in the area.
-May Baskets for the Homeless is a donation drive for laundry baskets, boxes, or plastic storage tubs filled with toiletries, baby products, and cleaning supplies, benefitting families living in poverty and women and children temporarily residing at the Madge Phillips Center Shelter (MPC).
-These items are distributed on May Day as a way to celebrate the holiday by giving to those in need
+May Baskets for the Homeless is a donation drive for laundry baskets, boxes, or plastic storage tubs filled with toiletries, baby products, and cleaning supplies, benefiting families living in poverty and women and families with children temporarily residing at the Madge Phillips Center Shelter (MPC).
+These items are distributed throughout the year.